Counter Logic Gaming: CLG.EU

 After a successful year in the European Challenger Circuit, accruing a large number of circuit points, Counter Logic Gaming Europe was one of eight European teams to qualify for the Riot Season 2 European Regionals in August 2012, and flew out to Germany to compete for a spot at the Riot Games Season 2 World Championship.
-Despite being the heavy favorites coming into the event, CLG.EU fell to SK Gaming, dropping down in the bracket to play for the final worlds seed against Fnatic.
+Despite being the heavy favorite coming into the event, CLG.EU fell to SK Gaming, dropping down in the bracket to play for the final worlds seed against Fnatic.
 The team took a clean victory, and secured themselves a spot in the Season 2 World Championship.
 Later that month Counter Logic Gaming EU was one of two European teams invited to attend the 2012 OGN Summer Championship.
 The team went undefeated in group play, going 3–0 against CLG Prime, LG-IM, and MVP Blue.
 CLG.EU defeated World Elite in the quarterfinals and NaJin Sword in the semifinals.
 Matched up against Azubu Frost in the final series of the tournament, CLG.EU almost took victory before losing three games in a row, and was only able to take home second place.

 Counter Logic Gaming EU traveled to Los Angeles in October 2012 to compete in the Riot Games Season 2 World Championship.
 In the group stage, CLG.EU looked dominant while taking games off of Team Dignitas and Saigon Jokers.
 Advancing out of Group B as the second seed, the team faced World Elite in the round of eight.
 This match was marred by technical issues and had to be postponed due to power failures and connection problems.
 In the deciding third game, CLG.EU were finally able to secure victory.
 The team maintained their form through the first game of their semifinal against Azubu Frost, but were outmatched in games two and three, losing out overall.
 They finished in third/fourth place and were awarded prize money of $150,000.